Public Data:

 Please visit https://www.coletek.org/biogas/

-2023 - COLETEK's Second Product to help the world issues - Clean Earth Bot
+2023 - COLETEK's first system to help the world issues (aka The Clean Earth Bot System)

 Please welcome COLETEK's second product to help the world's issues - a self-driving wheelbarrow that can be used for many applications accoss various domains, allowing a wider market to drive sales and development of the Clean Earth Bot.
 Clean Earth Bot collects manure via a robot, then takes it to a onsite local digester for processing that produces organic fertiliser for the robot to collect and spread back through the paddocks.